petli/codplayer/INSTALL.md

 codplayer has been tested with Python 2.7.

-The `webui/controlwidget` has been tested with Node.js 0.10.x.

 codplayer depends on a number of libraries and utilities.
 On a Ubuntu system this should install them all: